thomasWeise/aitoa/book/comparing/time/README.md

 \text.block{definition}{fes}{The consumed *function evaluations*&nbsp;(FEs) are the number of calls to the objective function issued since the beginning of the optimization process.}

 Performing one function evaluation means to take one point from the search space&nbsp;$\sespel\in\searchSpace$, map it to a candidate solution&nbsp;$\solspel\in\solutionSpace$ by applying the representation mapping&nbsp;$\solspel=\repMap(\sespel)$ and then computing the quality of&nbsp;$\solspel$ by evaluating the objective function&nbsp;$\objf(\solspel)$.
 Usually, the number of FEs is also equal to the number of search operations applied, which means that each FE includes one application of either a nullary, unary, or binary search operator.
 Counting the FEs instead of measuring time directly has the following *advantages*:

 - FEs are completely machine- and implementation-independent and therefore can more easily be compared.
 If we re-implement an algorithm published 50 years ago, it should still consume the same number of FEs.
 - Counting FEs is always accurate and precise, as there cannot be any outside effect or process influencing the measurement (because that would mean that an internal counter variable inside of our process is somehow altered artificially).
 - Results in many works are reported based on FEs or in a format from which we can deduce the consumed FEs.
 - If you want to publish your research work, you should probably report the consumed FEs as well.
 - In many optimization processes, the steps included in an FE are the most time consuming ones.
 Then, the actual consumed runtime is proportional to the consumed FEs and "performing more FEs" roughly equals to "needing more runtime."
 - Measured FEs are something like an empirical, simplified version of algorithmic time complexity.
 FEs are inherently close to theoretical computer science, roughly equivalent to "algorithm steps," which are the basis for theoretical runtime analysis.
-For example, researchers who are good at Maths can go an derive things like bounds for the "expected number of FEs" to solve a problem for certain problems and certain algorithms.
+For example, researchers who are good at Mathematics can go an derive things like bounds for the "expected number of FEs" to solve a problem for certain problems and certain algorithms.
 Doing this with clock time would neither be possible nor make sense.
 But with FEs, it can sometimes be possible to compare experimental with theoretical results.